CBBC idents: Bugbies (2002–2023)

 Promotions originally featured a similar style as CBBC, with a patterned and coloured bar running across the bottom of the end of the promotion, featuring the title and CBeebies logo.
-This was changed in 2007 to three pattered hills overlapping each at the bottom of the screen.
-From 2009, the CBeebies logo and programme name would be contained within the center hill, with the left hill taken up by a yellow blob containing a clock with the time of the programme on, and the right occasionally containing details such as whether the programme was new.
+This was changed after the 2007 CBBC rebrand to three pattered hills overlapping each at the bottom of the screen.
+From 2009, the CBeebies logo and programme name would be contained within the centre hill, with the left hill taken up by a yellow blob containing a clock with the time of the programme on, and the right occasionally containing details such as whether the programme was new.
 The channel also uses a DOG also known as the screen bugs (and has done since its launch), in the form of the yellow CBeebies logo, which rotates during the weekday segments at regular intervals to reveal a symbol for the segment; for example, the symbol for Discover and Do features a bug looking up at a rainbow.
 In the past, the channel has used different rotating DOGs including a dancing bug to promote Boogie Beebies.

+In late 2021, the logo was slightly updated with the 2021 BBC blocks and having chameleon-style branding, which was only used for promos, trailers, slides, end-credit promotions and EPGs.
+However, the 2002 ident package and presentation were still kept until its full rebranding in March 2023.

+Square bugs (2023–present)

-Following the BBC corporate rebrand in 2021, CBeebies finally updated with the new logo on 15 March 2023.
-The bugs are now updated with more blocky looking and the channel's signature jingle is reimagined for the new branding.
+Following the BBC corporate rebrand in 2021, CBeebies finally updated with a new logo on 15 March 2023.
+The channel swapped out the designs for the yellow bugs with more square-like designs to match the new BBC logo, and the signature soundtrack was reimagined for the new branding.
+Like other BBC channels, the new BBC logo is always at the top, whilst the word "CBeebies" is always at the bottom.